 I worked as a career coach for Alison Cardy’s Career Coaching Team (Washington based) and as a Business Mindset Coach in Carolin Soldo’s ‘Brand Your Passions’ Programme.
 I’m now a Copy Coach Assistant on Jenny Shih’s program ‘Making it Work Online.’

-I’ve been a copywriting for top coaches and a sales funnel creator and offer copy coaching, copywriting and content creation services in addition to coaching.
+I’ve been a copywriter for top coaches and a sales funnel creator and a top coaching school.

 If you wish you could have more of a sense of home in your life stay in touch via this site or you can email me at email@example.com to set up a call to chat about the possibility of working together.